Call Us

 Who needs secondary care?

-Secondary care can be a great benefit to anyone who requires further treatment after they have been through primary care.
+Secondary care can be a great benefit to anyone who needs further treatment after they've been through primary care.
 More specialist treatment, which is highly focused on your condition and needs as an individual, can lead to better long-term outcomes and lessen the chance of symptoms returning again in the future.

 In addiction treatment, secondary care is especially powerful.
 Anyone who has been on a 28-day primary residential treatment programme would benefit from ongoing support in a secondary care environment.

-Throughout your time in secondary care, you’ll be focused on putting the right skills and techniques in place to handle a permanent return to normality.
-Temptations and triggers will inevitably return, but with the added support of secondary care you’ll be well equipped to deal with them.
+Throughout your time in secondary care, you’ll focus on putting the right skills and techniques in place to handle a permanent return to normality.
+Temptations and triggers will inevitably return, but with the added support of secondary care, you’ll be well equipped to deal with them.

 Page reviewed by Andrea Taylor (MSc MBacp, FDap Accred).